treaklePaige/CS564/README.md

-CS 564: Database Management Systems
+# CS 564: Database Management Systems

-HW2: Entity Relationship Modeling & Schema Design
+## HW2: Entity Relationship Modeling & Schema Design

-Oct.
+### Oct.
 7, 2022

-Ariel Rezin, Anjali Gali, & Paige Treakle
+### Ariel Rezin, Anjali Gali, & Paige Treakle

 To parse data AND load it into the database

 - Run `make` in the command line

-To test queries 1 to 7
+To test queries 1 through 7

 - Run `make test` in the command line